Acacia lasiocalyx: Distribution

-It is native to a large area in the Wheatbelt, Goldfields-Esperance and Great Southern regions of Western Australia, and is found as far north as Eneabba an south as Bremer Bay and east as Kalgoorlie.
+It is native to a large area in the Wheatbelt, Goldfields-Esperance, and Great Southern regions of Western Australia and is found as far north as Eneabba, as south as Bremer Bay, and as east as Kalgoorlie.
 It is typically found growing as a thicket amongst granite outcrops.

 Ecology

 The tree is fibrous and copes well in arid conditions.
 It germinates prolifically after fire forming dense thickets of trees which are about 4 m in height.
 These thickets thin out over the following decades, and trees my attain a height of 25 metres.